JLESC/jlesc.github.io/_projects/Compression_for_instruments.md

 * A poster presented the results of the delta compression developed at Riken combined with the SZ compressor developed at Argonne. {% cite Rupak20 --file jlesc.bib %}
 * A paper at ACM PACT 2020 {% cite Tian20 --file jlesc.bib %}
 * A paper at IEEE CCGRID 2021 {% cite Rupak21 --file jlesc.bib %}
-* A paper at ACM IPDPS 2021 {% cite Tian21 --file jlesc.bib %}
+* A paper at IEEE IPDPS 2021 {% cite Tian21 --file jlesc.bib %}
+* A paper at SC/DRBSD 2021 workshop {% cite libpressio --file jlesc.bib %}

 {% bibliography --cited --file jlesc.bib %}